ahadjixenofontos/pres-data-intersections/PITCHME.md

 ---

-@title[Stages of data analysis 1]
+@title[Stages of data analysis]

 <img src="images/venn_diagrams_data_science/Slide4.jpeg" >

 Note:
-For the rest of the talk, we will examine the stages of data analysis, and what it really means to proceed through them mindfully and critically.
-Broadly speaking, these are analogous to any other project, so what I'd like to highlight as we go through are a couple of decision points that are very common, which I'm sure you have some level of experience with even if you wouldn't call what you do data science.
+This is one way to think about the stages of a data analysis.
+Broadly speaking, these are analogous to any other project, so I'm hoping that you'll be looking for parallels with your process as we go through the rest of this talk.

-A big part of keeping the science in data science, is being aware of your biases, your assumptions, the ways in which you've shaped the questions you are asking based on your collection of previous thoughts and experiences, and based on your five human senses and your human reasoning.
+One thing I'd like to note is that in practice this process is never so clean and linear.
+It is often the case that once you start getting to know the data you realize that you are missing key information, variables that you don't have data on and which may be key in allowing you to reach meaningful conclusions.
+Spending a good amount of time in the design phase, and running small pilot studies are two way to try to prevent that from happening.
+Notice that these actions have little to do with the technicalities of the tools, and more to do with a critical awareness of the strengths and limitations of your design.

-This comes in very early on while you are still designing the way you'd like to answer a question.
+This middle piece right here, getting to know and trust the data, is also why I am not a fan of ETL engines that automate that process.
+If that's a topic that you're interested in we can talk more about it later.

 +++